jacobemcken/jacobemcken.github.io/_posts/2022-02-20-shadow-cljs-and-netlify.md

 instead of calling `shadow-cljs` directly.

-By default Shadow-cljs puts all JavaScript files it builds in the `public/js` directory.
+By default, Shadow-cljs puts all JavaScript files it builds in the `public/js` directory.
 Files for publishing needs to stay in the same directory, which is why the "Quick Start" guide gave detailed instructions for `index.html` content and location.
 Netlify requires the following as its *Publish directory* to match